 Being in a military relationship can, at times, be difficult.
-There seem to be so many “rules”, expectations, and a lot of unknowns.
-Whether you’re dating someone who is about to go through basic training, or are in a relationship with a service member already in active duty, we’ve put together a list of 5 of the most essential “need to know” rules of being in a military relationship.
+There seem to be so many “rules”, expectations, and a lot of unknowns when it comes to living on a military base.
+Whether you’re dating someone who is about to go through basic training, or are in a relationship with a service member already in active duty, we’ve put together a list of 5 of the most essential “need to know” rules for life on a military base.

 1. Dressing for military occasions.